UEFI-code/Linux_Mem_Dumper/README.md

-# Very lite Linux Memory Dumper
+# Very Lite Linux Memory Dumper

 A easy, lite tool for user to dump a process memory just give a pid.